bduvenhage/bduvenhage.github.io/_posts/2019-04-06-the-intel-drng.md

   ret
 {% endhighlight %}

-Below is a Lehmer RNG for reference and an Intel 32-bit DRNG using RDRAND:
+Below is a Lehmer RNG class for reference and an Intel 32-bit DRNG class using RDRAND:
 {% highlight c++ %}
 //!
 Lehmer RNG with 64bit multiplier, derived from https://github.com/lemire/testingRNG.
 class TC_MCG_Lehmer_RandFunc32 {